Patch management 101: What is patch management?

 Brock Bingham candid headshot

 Patch management is the process of installing and managing updates on devices, operating systems, and software.
-The patching process should be familiar to anyone with a computer, laptop, tablet, or smartphone, as these devices regularly receive operating system and security updates.
-However, the term patch management more accurately refers to the process of managing software updates at scale — for example, managing updates for a network of computers.
+For sysadmins, patch management happens at scale across a network of computers.

-You need patch management to keep your devices up to date and secure.
-And even better, a patch management policy limits downtime.
+Patch management is an important step in keeping your devices up to date and secure.
+And when things don’t go as planned, a patch management policy limits downtime.

 These days, devices and software are complex.
 In fact, the Windows operating system contains more than 50 million lines of code.
 And that's nothing compared to all of Google's services, which consist of more than 2 billion lines of code.

-You’re an IT professional who oversees the patching process for your organization.
-Some of the computers you manage are in use during normal business hours while others are in use during evening shifts.
+Consider this example: You’re an IT professional who oversees the patching process for your organization.
+Some of the computers you manage are used during normal business hours while others are used during evening shifts.
 Some departments use specialized applications that aren’t found on other systems.
 Some systems, such as Windows servers, host applications critical to business operations that need to remain online as much as possible.
 Other systems host legacy applications that don’t support newer updates.
 You might also have a remote site several hours away with a handful of computers that need regular updates.
 How do you ensure all these devices receive their necessary updates on time?

 An effective patch management policy takes these types of scenarios into account and develops a strategy to ensure devices are regularly updated while limiting downtime and managing special use cases.
 Without a patch management policy, devices could be one vulnerability away from a serious security compromise.